michaelconnor468/FrontEndCompiler/README.md

 # FrontEndComiler
-A front end compiler I made to practice some central ideas of compilation.
+A compiler I made to practice some central ideas of compilation.
 This is my first compiler and features were added not so much out of necessity for the language, but to sufficiently practice implementing a diverse range of compiler concepts without becoming redundant.
 The language itself is called Krisp!
 A turing complete language for minimalists.